hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 - In the UI, "Pupil" has been renamed "Pupil and Iris".
 There is no change in specification, as it was always meant to be both.
 - Make it possible to install the NDMF classes of FaceTra even if NDMF is not installed (i.e. for Resonite export).
 - FaceTra Shape Creator has internally migrated to part of the codebase used in Starmesh.
+- Uninitialized deformers are now ignored instead of causing a deformation.
 - Performance improvement details:
   - In Edit mode, we will only create one blendshape per iteration (instead of three per open panel).
     - This is because creating blendshapes is an expensive operation, which entirely depends on the complexity of the existing blendshapes of the current avatar base model.